Whatsapp Icon

 Diagnosing Kaposi Sarcoma

-Kaposi Sarcoma (KS) is a type of cancer that commonly appears as tumors on the skin, but can also affect internal organs.
+Kaposi Sarcoma (KS) is a type of cancer that commonly appears as a tumor on the skin, but can also affect internal organs.
 It is often associated with weakened immune systems, such as in individuals with HIV/AIDS.
 Diagnosing KS involves several steps to confirm the presence of the cancer and to determine the extent to which it has spread.

 Physical Examination